Bashir1999/alzheimers_data/README.md

-What is the impact of memory complaints on Alzheimer’s diagnosis? https://vizhub.com/Bashir1999/memory-alzheimer
+### What is the impact of memory complaints on Alzheimer’s diagnosis?
+https://vizhub.com/Bashir1999/memory-alzheimer

 <img width="800" alt="Screenshot 1403-08-08 at 17 40 54" src="https://github.com/user-attachments/assets/28960d7f-3efb-4141-ad1e-ea985093dbff">

-Among patients with memory complaints (Yes), a higher number are diagnosed with Alzheimer's (Diagnosis Positive) compared to those not diagnosed (Diagnosis Negative).
+<br /> Among patients with memory complaints (Yes), a higher number are diagnosed with Alzheimer's (Diagnosis Positive) compared to those not diagnosed (Diagnosis Negative).
 This suggests that memory complaints are a potential indicator or symptom associated with Alzheimer's, as individuals reporting memory issues are more likely to receive a positive diagnosis.
 Interestingly, the majority of patients who do not report memory complaints (No) are in the Diagnosis Negative category, meaning they are not diagnosed with Alzheimer's.
 However, there is still a significant number of patients without memory complaints who are diagnosed with Alzheimer's, indicating that some Alzheimer's cases may not initially present with memory complaints.

-What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients? https://vizhub.com/Bashir1999/alcohol-sleep-alzheimer
+### What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients?
+https://vizhub.com/Bashir1999/alcohol-sleep-alzheimer

 <img width="837" alt="Screenshot 1403-08-30 at 14 38 03" src="https://github.com/user-attachments/assets/d9968d00-dc3f-4c5c-967f-20fcacb570e9">

-This heatmap suggests that alcohol consumption does not have a significant observable impact on sleep quality scores among Alzheimer's patients in this dataset.
+<br /> This heatmap suggests that alcohol consumption does not have a significant observable impact on sleep quality scores among Alzheimer's patients in this dataset.
 High sleep quality (8-10) is common across all levels of alcohol intake, and there are fewer patients with lower sleep quality (4-5), regardless of their alcohol consumption levels.
 This may indicate that other factors, not shown here, play a larger role in determining sleep quality among these patients.

-Avg Depression Rate by Ethnicity and Gender: https://vizhub.com/Bashir1999/avgdepressionrateethnicity
+### Avg Depression Rate by Ethnicity and Gender:
+https://vizhub.com/Bashir1999/avgdepressionrateethnicity

 <img width="792" alt="Screenshot 1403-08-08 at 22 28 12" src="https://github.com/user-attachments/assets/4e57051d-ef73-40aa-b785-e0da48e761ca">

-For most ethnic groups, females show a higher average depression rate than males.
+<br /> For most ethnic groups, females show a higher average depression rate than males.
 This trend is evident in the "Other" and "African American" categories, where the female depression rate is significantly higher.
 In the Caucasian and Asian groups, the depression rates between males and females are relatively similar, indicating less gender disparity in these groups.
 "Other" Ethnicity: This group shows the highest depression rate, especially among females.
 This could indicate that individuals in this category are at a higher risk of depression, possibly due to unique socio-cultural or environmental factors.
 African American and Asian groups show moderate depression rates, with females slightly higher than males.
 Caucasian Group: This group has relatively balanced rates between genders, with both males and females showing moderate levels of depression compared to the "Other" group.

-What is the relationship between Alcohol Consumption and Sleep Quality on Depressed and Non-depressed patients? https://vizhub.com/Bashir1999/alcohol-sleep-depression
+### What is the relationship between Alcohol Consumption and Sleep Quality on Depressed and Non-depressed patients?
+https://vizhub.com/Bashir1999/alcohol-sleep-depression